 Many prefer Spring to Fall.
 I get it: the rebirth and renewal of Spring coupled with the sweet Summer and Fall soon to follow.
 However, I prefer it the other way around: if I have to choose between the two, I'll pick Fall, the season in which we find ourselves as I write this.
 I assume it's because I have finally squared myself with the notion that I'm an indoor person rather than an outdoor one, for the most part.
 At the very least, when it's cold and snowy outside, I feel less guilty about the number of hours I spend at this keyboard.

-I fell in love with the picture before I knew what event with which it was associated.
-It's karma, though, that it's tied in with barnstorming.
+I fell in love with the picture before I knew either where or when it was taken.
+That it turned out to be tied in with barnstorming is karma.
 Whenever I see biplanes, I always think of Richard Bach's book Biplane.
 In turn, it makes me think of my favourite book in the early Bach era, the barnstorming-themed Nothing by Chance.
 Taking the photo's light and striking composition along with the backstory into account, it was a lead-pipe cinch for the October cover, which you'll also enjoy all month long at the top of our socials.

 Regular readers will likely already know about my healthy obsession with Richard Bach.
 An unhealthy obsession would lack self-awareness.
 I'm perfectly aware of my obsession with the author, and I'm not shy about it.
 As I see it, there are worse things about which you can be obsessed.